Narayanbhat166/demistify_async/slides.md

 fonts:
   # basically the text
-  sans: "Robot"
+  sans: "Iosevka"
   # use with `font-serif` css class from windicss
-  serif: "Robot Slab"
+  serif: "Iosevka"
   # for code blocks, inline code, etc.
   mono: "Iosevka Term"
 ---

 # Asynchronous I/O

 A deep dive into asynchronous IO with rust and MIO.

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)